kekyo/IL2C/docs/inside.md

 // TODO: details

 The delegates have too complex implementation at the .NET Framework/.NET Core.
-So the IL2C way is simply combined unifying structure.
+So the IL2C way is simply combined unifying structure:

 ```c
 typedef const struct IL2C_METHOD_TABLE_DECL